Piotr1215/kubernetes-ai-learning/README.md

+---

 # Enhancing Verification with Artificial Intelligence

 ## Problem Statement

+Let's state the issue we do have with AI in the context of Kubernetes:

 - 🤖 AI faces issues with consistency and reliability when dealing with large YAML files.
 - 🧠 AIs can have "hallucinations," generating illogical outputs that become more problematic as the input size increases.
 - 📈 This inconsistency makes working with AI models non-deterministic and error prone

 ---

 ## Goals

-- 💪 Enhancing AI chatbot reliability
-- 🔬 Using OpenAI's latest model with function calling
-- 📚 Utilizing document retrieval systems as knowledge base
-- 🧠 Connect everything into one cohesive pattern
+Our main goal is to increase reliability and consistency in AI responses.
+We use two main techniques to achieve this:

+- 🛠️ Function calling to bind API routes as tools available for the AI Assistant to communicate with a Kubernetes cluster
+- 🔍 Internet search APIs to provide accurate and relevant information about Kubernetes

 ---

-## Implementation
+## Implementation Plan

-- 💼 Implementing the draft using Flowise
-- 🛠️ Creating an API using Python Flask
+The following steps outline the plan to achieve our goals:

+- 💼 Use Flowise to implement the logic flow so that the AI Assistant can help with managing and troubleshooting a Kubernetes cluster on our behalf.
+- 🛠️ Create a simple Flask API that exposes functions for the AI Assistant to enable it to interact with the Kubernetes cluster.
-- 💻 Communicating with a local Kind cluster that has Kuberentes installed.
+- 💻 Use function calling to bind the API routes as tools available for the AI Assistant which enables communication with a local Kind cluster with Kubernetes running.
-- 💬 Embedding a chatbot on a web page.
+- 💬 Test the AI Assistant with various scenarios to ensure it can handle different Kubernetes configurations and provide accurate responses.

 ---